Urology

 Treatment is dependent on the individual tumour site and the patient’s circumstances.
 Treatment for each individual is usually discussed at a multi-disciplinary team meeting where a treatment plan is agreed.

-Who'll be involved in my care?
+Who will be be involved in my care?

 The team includes: